Yvonne Hill

-Yvonne Hill (born 24 July 1937) is an Australian sport shooter and coach.
+Yvonne Avis Hill (born 24 July 1937) is an Australian sport shooter and coach.

 Personal

 She was born in Stirling, South Australia.
 She was Deputy Principal at Morialta High School and Nailsworth Girls High and principal at Balaklava High School, where she was the first female principal.

 In 2015, she was awarded Order of Australia Medal (OAM) for service to competitive rifle and pistol shooting, and to the community.

 Besides her shooting career, Hill is a photographer and volunteer with South Australia Sea Rescue Squadron.

 In 2025, Hill published her autobiography Bullseye.